blueridgeboost/blueridgeboost.github.io/src/content/english/classes/First_Lego_League_ChallengeVEX_IQ_Robotics_Competition.md

 page_subtitle: "Middle School Competition Robotics"

 description: "First Lego League Challenge/VEX IQ Robotics Competition"
 summary: "<p>First Lego League (FLL) is a Lego robotics competition for students grades 4 to 8.
 Teams engage in research, problem-solving, coding and engineering – building and programming a LEGO robot that navigates the missions of a robot game.
-As part of Challenge, teams also participate in a research project to identify and solve a relevant real-world problem. </p> Team members must be willing to work on all aspects of the competition and demonstrate the <b>FIRST core values</b>.<br>"
+As part of Challenge, teams also participate in a research project to identify and solve a relevant real-world problem. </p> Team members must be willing to work on all aspects of the competition and demonstrate the <b>FIRST core values</b>.<br> The Blue Ridge Boost teams <i>Lego Landsharks</i> and <i>Sciency Sea Turtles</i> will compete on November 16 in Charlottesville."

 section: "classes"
 product_id: "First-Lego-League-VEX-IQ"